Wooden Ships: Meaning

+Reception

+Ultimate Classic Rock critic Michael Gallucci rated it Jefferson Airplane's 5th best song, claiming that it is better than the Crosby, Stills and Nash version because it "better captures the melancholic dread facing the few survivors of a nuclear war in this Vietnam-era classic."

 In popular culture

 The song is alluded to in Neil Young's 1986 song "Hippie Dream" from the album Landing on Water in the refrain "The wooden ships/were just a hippie dream" which is later altered to "The wooden ships are a hippie dream/capsized in excess/if you know what I mean".

-In 1975 Mike Friedrich and Steve Leialoha adapted the song into graphic format for issue #3 of the alternative Science-fiction and Fantasy magazine Star*Reach.
+In 1975, Mike Friedrich and Steve Leialoha adapted the song into graphic format for issue #3 of the alternative Science-fiction and Fantasy magazine Star*Reach.